marshallshen/security_architecture_and_engineering/chroot.md

 - Set up a subdirectory to be the file system of the entire file tree.
 - Prevent `cd ../` attack.

+### Summary of Chroot
+* It’s a good, but imperfect means of restricting file access
+* It’s fairly useless against root
+* It doesn’t provide other sorts of isolation
+*  Setting up a usable environment is more work than you might think

 ### Challenge
 - Need `entire` file system set up within the subtree.
 - Still vulnerable to root compromise